-Slopes are a major factor in lossof-control and tipover accidents that sometimes lead to severe injury or death.
-All slopes require extra caution.

-- Do not mow on slopes if uneasy or uncertain.
-Ultimate reponsibility for safe operation on slopes rests with the operator. - Do not mow excessively steep slopes. - With ride-on machines, including articulated steering machines, mow up and down slopes, not across, except for zero turn machines.
-Zero turn machines should mow across slopes. - With walk-behind machines, always mow across slopes, not up and down. - Avoid starting or stopping on a slope.
-If tires lose traction, disengage the blades and proceed slowly straight down the slope. - With a zero turn machine, if tires lose traction going down a slope, steering control may be regained by speeding up. - Mid-mount zero turns (belly mounted deck) have much greater traction pointed up slope than down slope.
-Be aware that traction may be lost going down a slope.
-Do not operate a mid-mount zero turn on slopes it cannot back up. - Keep all movement on the slopes slow and gradual.
-Do not make sudden changes in speed or direction. - Do not turn on slopes unless necessary, and then turn slowly and downhill when possible. - Stay away from slopes if the ground is loose or if caught in the rain during mowing. - Use lower speeds on a slope to avoid stopping or shifting. - Use extra care with grass catchers or other attachments.
-These can change the stability of the machine. - Avoid driving over ruts, holes, rocks and roots whenever possible.
-Be alert to dips and rises.
-Uneven terrain can overturn a mower or cause it to slide. - Do not mow dropoffs, ditches or embankments.
-The machine could suddenly turn over if a wheel runs over the edge or an edge caves in. - Follow the manufacturer's recommendations for wheel weights or counterweights to improve stability.
+Interrupting operation MOWING SLOPES Before leaving the operator's position: Slopes are a major factor in lossof-control and tipover accidents - Park on level ground: that sometimes lead to severe - Disengage the PTO; injury or death.
+All slopes require - Set the parking brake; extra caution. - Shut off the engine and remove the key.
+Do not mow on slopes if uneasy or uncertain.
+Disengage the PTO and wait until the blades guit \ Ultimate reponsibility for safe operation on slopes rotating: rests with the operator. - before raising cutterdeck; - when not mowing; Do not mow excessively steep slopes. - for transport; With ride-on machines, including articulated \ - when crossing surfaces other than grass. steering machines, mow up and down slopes, not across, except for zero turn machines.
+Zero turn Stop the engine, disengage the PTO and wait \ machines should mow across slopes. until the blades guit rotating: - before refueling; With walk-behind machines, always mow across \ - before removing grass catcher; slopes, not up and down. - before making height adjustment unless the Avoid starting or stopping on a slope.
+If tires lose \ adjustment can be made from the operator's traction, disengage the blades and proceed slowly position. straight down the slope.
+Stop the engine, disengage the PTO and \ With a zero turn machine, if tires lose traction disconnect the spark plug wire(s) or remove the going down a slope, steering control may be key: regained by speeding up. - before clearing blockages or unclogging chute; Mid-mount zero turns (belly mounted deck) have - before checking, cleaning or working on the much greater traction pointed up slope than down machine: slope.
+Be aware that traction may be lost going - after striking a foreign object.
+Inspect the down a slope.
+Do not operate a mid-mount zero machine for damage and make repairs before turn on slopes it cannot back up. restarting.
+Keep all movement on the slopes slow and - if the machine begins to vibrate abnormally: gradual.
+Do not make sudden changes in speed Inspect and make repairs as needed before or direction. restarting; \ Do not turn on slopes unless necessary, and then - except for repairs or adjustments as turn slowly and downhill when possible. specifically noted, such as for carburetor \ Stay away from slopes if the ground is loose or if adjustment, where the engine must be running. caught in the rain during mowing.
+Keep hands and feet clear of moving parts in these circumstances.
+Use lower speeds on a slope to avoid stopping or \ shiftina.
+Allow the blades to come to a complete stop when stopping operation to clear blockages, Use extra care with grass catchers or other \ unclog, inspect the machine, do maintenance or attachments.
+These can change the stability of repair. the machine.
+Reduce the throttle setting during engine shut-\ Avoid driving over ruts, holes, rocks and roots down and, if the engine is provided with a shutwhenever possible.
+Be alert to dips and rises. off valve, turn the fuel off at the conclusion of Uneven terrain can overturn a mower or cause it mowing. to slide.
+Do not mow dropoffs, ditches or embankments.
+The machine could suddenly turn over if a wheel runs over the edge or an edge caves in.
+Follow the manufacturer's recommendations for wheel weights or counterweights to improve stability.